 Why should I study Native Studies at the University of Alberta?

-- Is student-centred
+- We're student-centred

-- Conducts internationally recognized interdisciplinary research
+- We conduct internationally recognized interdisciplinary research

-- Has small class sizes
+- We have small class sizes

 Can I get a degree in Native Studies?